AlibabaCloudDocs/smc/intl.en-US/FAQ/SMC FAQ.md

 ## How does SMC create an intermediate instance?

-SMC attempts to create an intermediate instance based on the following specifications in sequence until an intermediate instance is created.
+SMC attempts to create an intermediate instance based on the following specifications in sequence.

 -   1 vCPU 2 GiB
 -   1 vCPU 4 GiB